CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-04-30-avoiding-branches.md

 49,313,876,329      instructions              #    2.85  insn per cycle
 ```

-Let's try to understand the trends here.
 It's likely that the branch benchmarks are faster at smaller input sizes simply because we're doing less work (fewer instructions).
 However, when we misspeculate significantly (>11% misses, as we observed for the large input size), we're silently doing more work by having to rewind executed instructions and restart execution.

 For our benchmark that multiplies the constant with a bool, our work scales linearly.
 This is because we're always performing the same operations, giving us ~100% correctly predicted branches.
 The largest size only beats the branch benchmark because the branch benchmark beats itself (due to misspeculation)!